openstack-archive/release-tools/README.rst

    locally and pushed up to the remote server, the script will push comments to closed Launchpad bugs since the previous tag.

+5. Announce the release.

-5. Milestones are manually announced once all projects are done (usually at the closing of the milestone window), using an email recapitulating all projects that did a milestone tag and pointing to milestone tarballs.
+   1. Milestones are manually announced once all projects are done (usually at the closing of the milestone window), using an email recapitulating all projects that did a milestone tag and pointing to milestone tarballs.
 The process to follow for announcements of releases will be added here soon.

+   2. Library and tool releases are announced via one of the OpenStack mailing lists.
+See the instructions for running announce.sh below.

 Prerequisites